What Is Poverty? Measuring Progress on UN Sustainable Development Goals

 Above: Matthieu Bourssichas and Jacqueline Plaisir at the 2016 Convergences World Forum.

-Jacqueline Plaisir, Deputy Director General of ATD Fourth World, took part in the September, 2016 Convergences World Forum discussion on “Measuring Progress on the Sustainable Development Goals: What Method and Which Approach?”
+Jacqueline Plaisir, Deputy Director ATD Fourth World International, took part in the September, 2016 Convergences World Forum discussion on “Measuring Progress on the Sustainable Development Goals: What Method and Which Approach?”
 The round table was led by Matthieu Bourssichas of the Foundation for International Development Study and Research (FERDI).
 Also participating was Yohann Caigneau of the European Investment Bank (BEI).

 Development efforts require measuring how much policies and programs have reduced poverty and its effects in the daily lives of people at risk.
 How to measure this accurately is a key issue as the international community gathers to address the ambitious 2030 agenda, “Transforming our World” with its commitment to “leave no one behind”.